amazon-braket/amazon-braket-sdk-python/README.md

 print(device.run(bell, s3_folder).result().measurement_counts)
 ```

 The code sample imports the Amazon Braket framework, then defines the execution environment as the AWSQuantumSimulator and the device to use.
-The `s3_folder` statement defines the Amazon S3 bucket for job output.
+The `s3_folder` statement defines the Amazon S3 bucket for job output and the folder in the bucket to store job output.
+This folder is created when you run the job.
 It then creates a Bell Pair circuit, executes the circuit on the simulator and prints the results of the job.

 ### Available Simulators
 There are currently three simulators available for Amazon Braket.
 To specify which simulator to use, change the code sample to replace the value for the `AwsQuantumSimulator` to one of the following values: